CasualGaming/studlan/README.md

 1. Exit the DBMS tool: `\q`
 1. Disconnect from the container.
 1. Update the Django settings.

+# Releasing
+* Check for outdated dependencies (e.g. use the `manage/check-deps.sh` script).
+* Double check that it actually works.
+* Check that the changelog is updated, and add version and date to it.
+* Create a [new release](https://github.com/CasualGaming/studlan/releases/new) based on the latest commit.
+* (Check that CI/CD was triggered and that the production sites got updated and still work.)

 # Docker Image
 The Docker images are the intended way to run this application stack.